-- How you can improve the quality and impact of your social media content and profiles
+- Investigate how you can improve the quality and impact of your social media content.

-- Who needs to be added to your social media management platform
+- Add colleagues that need to access your social media management platform.

-- What updates you may need to make to your social media policy to prevent further unauthorised accounts from being set up
+- Update your social media policy to prevent more unauthorised accounts from being set up.

-- What social media training you might need to provide for colleagues across your organisation
+- Establish what social media training you might need to provide for teams across the organisation.

-- How this insight changes your social media strategy and content plans
+- Adjust your social media strategy and content plans based on audit insight.

 Have you performed a social media audit recently?
-We'd love to know how you got on and your tips for getting the most out of an audit – get in touch @CrowdControlHQ or drop us an email to email@example.com! 👋
+We'd love to know how you got on and your tips for getting the most out of it — get in touch on Twitter @CrowdControlHQ! 👋